netwerk-digitaal-erfgoed/LDWizard-ErfgoedWizard/README.md

 3. Run `yarn` to install the dependencies.

-## Local use / development
+### Local use / development

+To start using a local instance for testing/development follow these steps

-1. Run `yarn dev` to start the LD Wizard application.
+1. Run `yarn dev` to start the ErfgoedWizard application.
 2. Go to <http://localhost:4000> in your favorite web browser.

-## Production Docker deployment
+## Docker deployment

+In order to test the deployed LD-Wizard version use the following steps.
+You can also use these steps to test the ErfgoedWizard without installing the other prerequisites (Except docker)

 1. Build the Docker image: